angela5029530/HierarchicalAgglomerative/README.md

 * After getting the silhouette coefficient from each method, I will choose the silhouette coefficient which is close to 1, and it means that method has the best performance.

 * Finally, I will give the conclusion.

+## Goal ##

+* Randomly create 3 datasets of 500 points.

+* Using Hierarchical Agglomerative Alogrithm to cluster each dataset by four different methods.

+* Using Silhouette Coefficient to evaluate which method has best performance.

 ## Step ##